ravi0dubey/Sign-Language-Detection/README.md

 7. Steps to create the project.
 We will write code in following order for better structure </br>
   a. **Constants**-> We will first declare all constants variable to be used by each individual components in constant->training_pipeline->__init__.py  </br> </br>
   b. **entity** -> </br>
               i.
 We will declare dataclass for each components in entity->config_entity.py </br>
               ii.
 We will declare artifacts which each components will be generating in  entity->artifact_entity.py </br> </br>
   c. **components** -> </br>
-         i.
-Write **data_ingestion.py** which will fetch input sign language data from github repo, unzip it and divide images into train and test folder </br>
+          i. **data_ingestion.py**  will fetch input sign language data from github repo, unzip it and divide images into train and test folder </br>
             It will return data_zile_file_path and feature_store_path as its artifact.
 Feature_store_path contains train(folder), test(folder) and data.yaml file  </br>
-         ii.
-Write **data_validation.py** which will read the artifacts of data_ingestion and validate that it has 3 necessary components received from data_ingestion(train, test and data.yaml file) </br>.
+         ii. **data_validation.py** which will read the artifacts of data_ingestion and validate that it has 3 necessary components received from data_ingestion(train, test and data.yaml file) </br>.
             It will return validation_status as its artifact </br>
-        iii.
-Write data_ingestion.py which will fetch input sign language data and then it will  </br>
+        iii. **model_trainer.py** If validation status from data_validation.py is True then it will download the modelweights from YOLOV5S will fetch input sign language data and then it will  </br>
-         iv.
-Write data_ingestion.py which will fetch input sign language data and then it will  </br> </br>
+         iv. **model_pusher.py** which will fetch input sign language data and then it will  </br> </br>

    d. **pipeline->training_pipeline.py** will call each components of the project(mentioned above) in sequence </br> </br>
    e. **app.py** -> It is the main driver part of the application which calls pipeline </br>